bringing the community together

 This years work started on Thursday 4th October 2018 and was completed on Thursday 10th January 2019.

-After a short rest we plan to continue work in the churchyard as there are just a few more graves to be cleared of undergrowth.
+Work in the churchyard starts on Thursday 21st March as there are just a few more graves to be cleared of undergrowth.

 If you would like to join us, please register your interest at the Email address shown below and we will include you in the Email advising what, where and how.